kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter2.md

 xp: 100
 ```

-Prior to executing a machine learning model, a data normalisation step is normally included.
+Prior to executing a machine learning model, a data normalisation step is executed.
 This will scale all variables so that the absolute value of a variable, does not influence the model build.
 Secondly, data is split between a training set and a test set.
 The training set is used to calculate the model parameters against, while the test set is used to validate the calculated model

 `@pre_exercise_code`
 ```{python}